 Dutch herring are traditionally eaten by holding the fish by the tail and dunking it into your mouth with your head thrown back.
 If that doesn’t seem appealing, haring can also be eaten in bite size pieces or on a sandwich called broodje haring.

 You can find haring at street stands and shops all around Amsterdam.
 Just look for the Dutch flag!
+Check out this walking or cycling route that will take you past several haring shops.

 You might not like licorice or smoked eel, but creamy, nutty cheese sounds delicious, right?
 Most people are familiar with what is called “Gouda cheese”, in fact cheese.com says it is the most commonly eaten cheese in the world!
 By the way, Gouda is not pronounced “gooo-dah”, but rather with the Dutch hard G as something like “how-dah” or “howd-suh kahs” (Goudse kaas = cheese from Gouda).